YassinEldeeb/create-prisma-generator/README.md

 # What’s Included?

-Your environment will have everything you need to build your prisma generator like an elite programmer:
+Your environment will have everything you need to build your prisma generator like an elite open-source maintainer:
 - Typescript Support.
 - JavaScript setup with babel to enable the usage of the latest JS features.
-- Automatic publishing process with Github Actions.
+- Automatic publishing workflow with Github Actions.
 - Workspace setup for testing the generator locally.
 - Scripts for development, building, packaging and testing.
 - Support for most package-managers `yarn`, `pnpm` and `npm`.
 - Automatic semantic release with safety in mind using [commitlint](https://github.com/conventional-changelog/commitlint) & [husky](https://github.com/typicode/husky) to validate your [commit messages](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format).
 - Test environment using [Jest](https://github.com/facebook/jest) with an example & fixtures to help you get started.
+- Dependabot for keeping dependencies up to date.

 # Architecture
 Read [Architecture.md](https://github.com/YassinEldeeb/prisma-tgql-types-gen/blob/main/ARCHITECTURE.md) to understand how everything is working.